keypine8/meandmyBFFs/README.md

 ## History
   This project was a hobby effort done at home on evenings and weekends.
-  It spanned a many years from K&R C code project to iPhone app.
+  It spanned many years from K&R C code project to iPhone app.